Foo-Manroot/foo-manroot.github.io/_posts/2018-10-12-cybercamp-easy.markdown

 However, our hope isn't lost yet.
 There's a second suspicious file!
 If we examine again the running processes, we can see that there's a samba service.
-Maybe the attacker used a [SMB](https://en.wikipedia.org/wiki/Server_Message_Block) vulnerability to get in?
+Maybe the attacker used a samba vulnerability to get in?
 We can search connections to one of the ports used by that protocol, like the 445 (direct communication via TCP), or the 137, 138 and 139 (via the NetBIOS API):
 ```
 $ volatility --profile WinXPSP2x86 -f memdump connections | grep -P ":(445|137|138|139)"
 Volatility Foundation Volatility Framework 2.5